 You love your mom, but let’s face it — you can’t live at your parents’ house forever.
 Or, at least, you shouldn’t.
 Of course, there’s a reason you moved back home (or never left in the first place).
 The cost to live alone is high even in places with affordable rent.

 Chances are, in determining whether you can afford to move out, you’ve fixated on the monthly cost to rent an apartment — with or without roommates.
 And while that’s certainly going to be the biggest item list in your budget, there are plenty of other expenses you’ll incur by living alone that you need to take into consideration.

 So, before you sign that lease and move out on your own, make sure you can afford all of these costs.

 Depending on the cost of living in your area this could be hundreds or even thousands of dollars a month.

 Whether or not heat is included in the rent depends on the type of heating you have.
-If you don’t control the heat in your apartment, but other units in your building do, it’s highly likely the cost of heat will be included because the landlord has no way of knowing which unit uses how much heat.
+If you don’t control the heat in your apartment, it’s likely the cost of heat will be included.

 Radiator, gas, or forced air heating can cost up to $100 a month depending on the efficiency of your apartment.